nik2672/AI-Real-Estate-Price-Predictor/README.md

 # Real-Estate-Price-Predictor (Online)
 WEBSITE: https://airealestatepricepredictor.vercel.app/

-Full stack application using react.js, FastAPI and OpenCage API to connect to our neural.py AI model.
+Full stack application using react.js, OpenCage API and FastAPI  to connect to the neural.py AI model.
 -------------------------------------------------------------------------------------------------------
 Backend: Used RAILWAY for hosting neural model
 --------------------------------------------------------------------------------------------------------